 To make the long story short…

 I’ve always been interested in financial markets.
-At first it was just on the level of watching RBC TV channel (Russian version of Bloomberg) .
-Then it drifted to the side of automation, quantitative research and algorithms.
+At first, it was just on the level of watching the RBC TV channel (the Russian version of Bloomberg).
+Then it drifted to the side of automation, quantitative research, and algorithms.

 Mainly, I got my first programming skills developing different kinds of things concerning automation of trading when I was a student (Faculty of applied mathematics and programming)

-Firstly, I used scripting languages of different blackbox trading platforms, than I turned to C# and obtained total freedom of creator.
-After some time, I had a solid understanding of OOP concepts, working with DBs and using different APIs while many of other students didn’t.
+Firstly, I used scripting languages of different black box trading platforms, then I turned to C# and obtained total creator's freedom.
+After some time, I had a solid understanding of OOP concepts, working with DBs and using different APIs while many other students didn’t.

-In 2013, still being a master degree CS student I suddenly became an iOS developer, while already having my own project in algorithmic trading field.
+In 2013, while still being a master's degree CS student I suddenly became an iOS developer, already having my own project in the algorithmic trading field.

 I graduated in 2014 with an iOS app as my master’s work.

-My own algo-trading project wasn’t connected with iOS at all.
-It was an embodiment of most common dream of financial market participant: create a solid infrastructure containing quantitative investment models, than make money both for investors and yourself.
+My own algorithmic trading project wasn’t related to iOS development at all.
+It was an embodiment of the most common dream of financial market participants: create a solid infrastructure containing quantitative investment models, then make money both for investors and yourself.

-I cannot say that rapidly taking off mobile industry hasn’t seized my attention.
-It was interesting for me, but my own project, that periodically had a meaningful success, distracted my focus from iOS development from time to time.
+I cannot say that the rapidly taking off mobile industry hasn’t seized my attention.
+It was interesting for me, but my own project, which periodically had a meaningful success, distracted my focus from iOS development from time to time.

-In the middle of 2015 I payed attention to the new IT hype that was coming from the direction of data science (big data, machine learning and other buzzwords) and decided not to miss an opportunity to start with data analysis in a very promising startup company.
-I quitted mobile development for data science.
+In the middle of 2015, I paid attention to the new IT hype that was coming from the direction of data science (big data, machine learning, and other buzzwords) and decided not to miss an opportunity to start with data analysis in a very promising startup company.
+I quit mobile development for data science.

 By the way, there were several more reasons for it, including nasty Objective-C, wicked XCode that was annoyingly crashing on Swift projects, and other nasty things that were taking place in the management of our mobile department.

-By the end of 2015 I decided to leave from this startup and work on my project full time.
+By the end of 2015, I decided to leave this startup and work on my project full time.

 (At the same period of time I also made an attempt to reinforce my position by starting an offline micro-retail-business with my friend but it’s another funny story)

-I’ve completely closed my project at the beginning of 2017 due to extremely poor effort-result balance, poor risk-reward performance comparing to buy-and-hold strategies and complete lack of future in the world of constantly growing concurrency inside big money industry.
-The HFT company also faced financial difficulties and we broke up in spring of 2017.
+I closed my project at the beginning of 2017 due to extremely poor effort-result balance, poor risk-reward performance compared to buy-and-hold strategies, and a complete lack of future in the world of constantly growing concurrency inside the big money industry.
+The HFT company also faced financial difficulties and we broke up in the spring of 2017.

-At this point, when I’ve completely finished with financial markets I had an entire freedom of choice but not too many options.
-In fact, the number of options was two.
+At this point, when I’ve completely finished with financial markets I had entire freedom of choice but not too many options.

-And that’s where the next season of Kazai Storyboard is coming.
+And that’s where the next season of blogging is coming.